sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 1. Setup Back End using RemoteVal Back End Documentation

+2. You need to communicate with RemoteVal and get Client key

-2. You need to set `Development Environment and Provide Your Client Key` using configSDK function and put this code in viewDidLoad()
+3. You need to set `Development Environment and Provide Your Client Key` using configSDK function and put this code in viewDidLoad()

 ```swift